eric2013264/Automated_Soft_Reset/README.md

 #   Automated Soft Reset: A Shiny Soft Reset Program for Raspberry Pi.
 <h4> Python program that runs on most Raspberry Pi computers, works on Nintendo DS and Nintendo Switch </h4>
 Shiny Pokemon are rare and time consuming to find.
-Prior to gen 5, the probability of randomly encountering a shiny Pokemon was 1/8192 or 0.01220703125% (The rate for Gen 5 and onwards is 1/4096). <br>
+Prior to gen 5, the probability of randomly encountering a shiny Pokemon was 1/8192 or 0.01220703125% (The rate for Gen 5 and onwards is 1/4096). <br><br>

+Ok but how rare is that?
 Math time: Using pre gen 5 odds of 1/8192, to reach a cumulative probability of 50%, you'd need to reset 5678 times.
 Given an average reset time of 50 seconds, that's >78 hours of non-stop resetting. <br>

 So I used a Raspberry Pi and created an OpenCV solution that automatically soft resets until a shiny is found.
 It uses a standard Pi Camera, and 2-3 micro servos.